HL7/fhir-shorthand/input/pagecontent/reference.md

 To define an extension, the declaration `Extension` is REQUIRED, the keywords `Id`, `Title`, and `Description` are RECOMMENDED, and `Parent` is OPTIONAL.
 Extensions MAY also inherit from other extensions, but if the `Parent` keyword is omitted, the parent SHALL be assumed to be FHIR's [Extension element](https://hl7.org/fhir/R5/extensibility.html#extension).
 Extension metadata that does not have a dedicated keyword MAY be specified using assignment rules with [caret paths](#caret-paths) (e.g., `^url`, `^status`, `^purpose`).

-An extension MAY have either a value (i.e. a value[x] element) or sub-extensions, but MUST NOT have both.
-To create a simple extension, the value[x] element SHOULD be constrained.
-To create a complex extension, the extension array of the extension MUST be sliced (see [Contains Rules for Extensions](#contains-rules-for-extensions)).
+An extension MAY have either a value (i.e. a `value[x]` element) or sub-extensions, but MUST NOT have both.
+To create a simple extension, the `value[x]` element SHOULD be constrained.
+To create a complex extension, the `extension` array of the extension MUST be sliced (see [Contains Rules for Extensions](#contains-rules-for-extensions)).

-Since simple and complex extensions are mutually-exclusive, FSH implementations SHOULD set the value[x] cardinality to 0..0 if sub-extensions are specified, set extension cardinality to 0..0 if constraints are applied to value[x], and signal an error if value[x] and extensions are simultaneously specified.
+Since simple and complex extensions are mutually-exclusive, FSH implementations SHOULD set the `value[x]` cardinality to 0..0 if sub-extensions are specified, set `extension` cardinality to 0..0 if constraints are applied to `value[x]`, and signal an error if `value[x]` and sub-extensions are simultaneously specified.

 To indicate that an extension is a [modifier extension](https://hl7.org/fhir/R5/extensibility.html#modifierExtension), authors MUST set the [isModifier](https://hl7.org/fhir/R5/elementdefinition-definitions.html#ElementDefinition.isModifier) flag to `true` on the extension's root element.
 In addition, the root element's [isModifierReason](https://hl7.org/fhir/R5/elementdefinition-definitions.html#ElementDefinition.isModifierReason) MUST also be provided.
 This is in accordance with FHIR's [modifier extension requirements](https://hl7.org/fhir/R5/extensibility.html#modifierExtension) and [eld-18](https://hl7.org/fhir/R5/elementdefinition-definitions.html#ElementDefinition.isModifier) invariant.
 FSH authors can achieve this via rules like the following: